Benchmarks

 What the highlights measure

-- All-providers complex release-stack — broad scenario across Google top50 plus Bitbucket, Cloudflare, GitHub, Jira, n8n, Sentry, Slack.
+- All-providers complex release-stack — broad scenario across bundled Google Cloud APIs plus Bitbucket, Cloudflare, GitHub, Jira, n8n, Sentry, Slack.
 Artifacts:

-docs/workflow-complex-release-stack-latest.json, stats underdocs/benchmarks/all-providers-complex-workflow/. - Default multi-provider — Google top50 + Cloudflare + GitHub (older artifacts may reflect prior defaults).
+docs/workflows/workflow-complex-release-stack-latest.json, stats underdocs/benchmarks/all-providers-complex-workflow/. - Default multi-provider — Google Cloud (bundled) + Cloudflare + GitHub + Slack + Paperless + Stirling + Tika + Gotenberg (older artifacts or blog copy may still describe older naming).
 Artifacts:

 Token estimates in docs often use ~4 characters per token as a heuristic.